Welcome to our updated guide to British Airways’ plans to refurbish and renew its short and long-haul fleet for 2020.

 BA has started to retire some Airbus A319s and this is expected to continue.

 There are also 4 Airbus A321 in a “mid-haul” configuration at Heathrow, with a dedicated Club World cabin.
-These regularly operate to Amman, Beirut, Moscow Domodedovo and Moscow Sheremetyevo.
+These regularly operate to Amman and Moscow Domodedovo.

 Airbus A320neo and A321neo